Federated Class-Incremental Learning with Prompting: Related Work

 Class-incremental learning (CIL) retains knowledge of old classes while learning new classes arriving in streams.
 In class-incremental learning, the task identity is unknown, which brings great difficulties to the learning of the model.
 The existing methods for solving class-incremental learning could be roughly divided into four categories, i.e., architecture-based methods, regularization-based ones, rehearsal-based ones, and generative-based ones.

-Architecture-based methods \cite{fernando2017pathnet,golkar2019continual,hung2019compacting,rusu2016progressive,aljundi2019gradient} dynamically create new independent modules in response to new tasks that arrive continuously.
+Architecture-based methods \citep{fernando2017pathnet,golkar2019continual,hung2019compacting,rusu2016progressive,aljundi2019gradient,Douillard2022DyTox,zhou2024expandable,nguyen2024class,gao2024apm} dynamically create new independent modules in response to new tasks that arrive continuously.
+For example, DyTox \citep{Douillard2022DyTox} leverages the Transformer architecture and dynamically expands task-specific tokens to adapt to new tasks while keeping most parameters shared across all tasks.
+Specifically, DyTox uses a novel Task-Attention Block (TAB) that takes task-specific tokens and patch tokens as input, and produces task-specialized embeddings through a task-attention layer.
 However, these methods may have two drawbacks.
 One is the high local overhead of the created module parameter size when the number of tasks increases.
 The other one is that old modules will inevitably make noise on the representations of new classes, leading to performance degradation on them.

-Regularization-based methods \cite{aljundi2018memory,kirkpatrick2017overcoming,li2017learning,zenke2017continual} constraint the parameters with higher importance of the previous tasks.
-Limiting updates or penalizing the parameters of the network could retain the knowledge of the old tasks when new task data coming.
-For example, Elastic Weight Consolidation (EWC) \cite{kirkpatrick2017overcoming} and online EWC (oEWC) \cite{schwarz2018progress} compute synaptic importance using the diagonal Fisher information matrix as an approximation of the Hessian.
-Synaptic intelligence (SI) \cite{zenke2017continual} accumulates task-relevant information over time to measure importance.
-Attention attractor network \cite{ren2019incremental} uses old weights to train a set of new weights that can recognize new classes, ensuring that old knowledge is not forgotten.
+Regularization-based methods \citep{aljundi2018memory,kirkpatrick2017overcoming,li2017learning,zenke2017continual} constraint the parameters with higher importance of the previous tasks.
+Limiting updates or penalizing the parameters of the network could retains the knowledge of the old tasks when new task data coming.
+For example, Elastic Weight Consolidation (EWC) \citep{kirkpatrick2017overcoming} and online EWC (oEWC) \citep{schwarz2018progress} compute synaptic importance using the diagonal Fisher information matrix as an approximation of the Hessian.
+Attention attractor network \citep{ren2019incremental} uses old weights to train a set of new weights that can recognize new classes, ensuring that old knowledge is not forgotten.
 It is found that regularization-based methods may perform worse than other types of class-incremental methods.
-For instance, in the case of complex datasets, the performance degradation of the regularization-based methods is large \cite{wu2019large}.
+For instance, in the case of complex datasets, the performance degradation of the regularization-based methods is large \citep{wu2019large}.